-Montessori is an education philosophy developed by Italian physician Dr. Maria Montessori in the early 1900s.
+Montessori education is an educational philosophy developed by Italian physician Dr. Maria Montessori in the early 1900s.
 It is characterized by multi-age classrooms, specially designed learning materials, child-led learning, collaboration, the absence of grades and tests, and small group or individual instructions.

 Maria Montessori, one of the first female Italian doctors, used her sensorimotor technique developed while working with mentally disabled children to help developmentally normal children from low-income families.
 In 1907, she founded the first Montessori Children’s House (Casa dei Bambini) and served preschool-aged children in a housing project in Rome.